 To create a two-way discussion list, you will need to manually install a plugin already included in the installation of DaDa Mail.
 Don’t worry while it sounds complicated, it’s not.
 First, open up file manager and go to the cgi-bin directory where you installed DaDa Mail.

-Find the file dada_bridge.pl and change the file permissions to 0755
+Go to /dada/plugins/ and then find the file dada_bridge.pl and change the file permissions to 0755.

 Now, in your web browser run the dada_bridge.pl script. http://example.com/cgi-bin/dada/plugins/dada_bridge.pl